itemis/itemis-blog/CheBlog.md

 }
 ```

-and `scripts/org.eclipse.che.ls.mydsl.script.sh` that does the download of the server and the unpacking stuff (We basically copy&paste an existing file and adapt it to our needs).
+And `scripts/org.eclipse.che.ls.mydsl.script.sh` that does the download of the server and the unpacking stuff (We basically copy&paste an existing file and adapt it to our needs).

 ```
 #